 - Trials taking place with NCI support, either in NCI-designated cancer centers or through NCI-funded grants

 These are cooperative endeavors that draw upon the strongest components of NCI’s clinical research system and scientific infrastructure.

 Major CCCT-managed activities that promote integration of NCI’s clinical trials and translational research programs include:

 - Scientific Steering Committees, which prioritize NCI's most important clinical trials

 - Biomarker, Imaging, and Quality of Life Studies Funding Program (BIQSFP)

-- Establishing the Clinical Trials Reporting Program (CTRP), a comprehensive database with up-to-date information on all NCI-funded clinical trials;
+- Clinical Trials Reporting Program (CTRP), a comprehensive database with up-to-date information on all NCI-supported clinical trials

-- Managing the Clinical and Translational Research Operations Committee (CTROC) and CTAC, which advise NCI leadership on clinical and translational science and clinical trials; and
+- Clinical Trials and Translational Research Advisory Committee (CTAC), which advises NCI leadership on clinical trials and associated translational science